Choose from a wide range of NEWCV resume templates and customize your NEWCV design with a single click.

 Route-based splitting

-Lazy loading delays non-critical content until needed.
+Lazy loading delays non-critical assets until needed.

 Images